Walkthrough · article 08 of 18

 A two-step confirm prevents accidental archives.
 The product is now hidden from the picker, but history remains intact.

-Toggle the Show archived filter at the top of the Products list.
-The archived product reappears with a small grey badge.
-Click it, scroll to the bottom, click Unarchive.
-It's back in the picker from that moment forward.
+Yes — unarchiving is fully reversible with no data loss either way.
+Toggle the Show archived filter at the top of the Products list, and the archived product reappears with a small grey badge.
+Click it, scroll to the bottom, and click Unarchive.
+It's back in the picker from that moment forward, identical to never having archived it in the first place.
+The toggle is just a soft hide/show — nothing is ever destroyed.

 Unarchiving is identical to never having archived in the first place — no data loss either way.
 The toggle is just a soft hide/show.